avyukti1/Agentic-AI-with-Azure-AI-Foundry_L3/EXAMP_PAPERS_Set/readme.md

 ## Disclaimer

 These practice papers are intended solely for educational and training purposes.
-They are not official Microsoft examination materials.
-Microsoft, Azure, Copilot, and related trademarks belong to Microsoft Corporation.